Featured Image

 Inflation and interest rates are key to the performance of currency markets.
 And they get involved in a multitude of ways.

 Perhaps the most notable is when interest rates are high, the value of a currency tends to increase.
-This is because investors get a better return when they save in banks with high interest rates.
-As a result, investors pour their money into countries that offer better rates.
+This is because investors get a better return on their investments, so favour countries that offer better rates.
 This is known as hot money flows.

 In the UK, it works like this: